Distributed controller synthesis for deadlock avoidance: Two locks per process

 We now consider the case of \tlss\ with "locally live" "strategies".
-Such a strategy ensures that no process blocks by reaching a state with no outgoing transitions.
+Such a strategy ensures that no process blocks when running alone.
 Hence a process can only block if all its available transitions need to acquire a lock, but all these locks are taken.
-This restriction prevents a construction like the one used to obtain the lower bound of Proposition~\ref{thm:2LSSSigma}.
+This restriction prevents a construction like the one used to obtain the lower bound of Theorem~\ref{thm:2LSSSigma}.

 In the last subsection we were guessing a "behavior@@two" of a strategy and then checking in \coNP\ if the condition from Lemma~\ref{lem:patterncharacterization} does not hold.
 Here we show that this check can be done in \PTIME.